zuiderkwast/eredis/README.md

 this list is returned in the exact same order without any type conversion.

+### Pipelined query: qp/2-3

 To send multiple requests to redis in a batch, aka. pipelining requests, you may use `eredis:qp(Client::pid(), [Command::iolist()])`.
 This function returns `{ok, [Value::binary()]}` where the values are the redis responses in the same order as the commands you provided.

+### Connect a client: start_link/0-3

-To start the client, use any of the `eredis:start_link/0,1,2,3,4,5,6,7` functions.
-They all include sensible defaults. `start_link/7` takes the following arguments:
+To start the client, use any of the `eredis:start_link/0,2,3` functions.
+They all include sensible defaults. `start_link/3` takes the following arguments:

 * Host, dns name or ip adress as string; or unix domain socket as {local, Path} (available in OTP 19+)
 * Port, integer, default is 6379
+* Options, a proplist that can contain following, default: []
-* Database, integer or 0 for default database
+  * `database`: integer or 0 for default database, default: 0
-* Password, string or empty string([]) for no password
+  * `password`: string or empty string for no password, default: "" i.e. no password
-* Reconnect sleep, integer of milliseconds to sleep between reconnect attempts
+  * `reconnect_sleep`: integer of milliseconds to sleep between reconnect attempts, default: 100
-* Connect timeout, timeout value in milliseconds to use in `gen_tcp:connect`, default is 5000
+  * `connect_timeout`: timeout value in milliseconds to use in the connect, default: 5000
-* Socket options, proplist of options to be sent to `gen_tcp:connect`, default is `?SOCKET_OPTS`
+  * `socket_options`: proplist of options used when connecting the socket, default is `?SOCKET_OPTS`
+  * `tls`: enabling TLS and a proplist of options used when establishing the TLS connection, default is off

 ## Reconnecting on Redis down / network failure / timeout / etc